Going Nuclear in Canada (Includes Rare Photos of Chalk River Laboratories)

 Canada was the perfect mediator between the United Kingdom and the United States, given Canada's uranium stash uncovered at Great Bear Lake in 1930, its available nuclear physicists and its favourable political position.
 Canada then found itself in the unlikely position of being poised to take the lead internationally in nuclear development.

 In 1942, the heavy water and the researchers from Cambridge were sent to Montreal to form a new working group.
 Here, they laid the plans for the new NRX (National Research Experimental) reactor.
-A test reactor pile called ZEEP (Zero Energy Experimental Pile), a precursor to the NRX reactor, would become the second to operate anywhere in the world — the first reactor had been tested that year in Chicago — and it would be located in a small town called Chalk River.
+A test reactor pile called ZEEP (Zero Energy Experimental Pile), a precursor to the NRX reactor, would become one of the first to operate anywhere in the world — the first reactor had been tested that year in Chicago — and it would be located in a small town called Chalk River.

 Chalk River Laboratories